malvads/AgarRepacker/README.md

         return key
 ```

-Then a XOR operation is made for every byte of the "real" packet that is going to be sent to the server using the key, after sent, the key is rotated.
+After the key is generated, a XOR operation is applied to each byte of the packet using the key.
+The key is rotated after each packet is sent.

-They obfuscated the full core code using LLVM and Emscripten to execute it in the browser.
-To make AgarRepacker work, I had to reverse engineer the encryption and communication protocol.
+AgarRepacker was created to decode and re-encrypt the packets on the fly so old clients could still communicate with newer servers.